Precious vs. Semi-Precious Gemstones: What’s the Difference

 Market Value, Pricing Recap, And Chemistry

-Semi-precious stones: While semi-precious gemstones such as amethysts, opals, garnets, and topaz are more common and less durable compared to precious gemstones, certain types can still command a high price based on their quality, color, and geographical source.
+Semi-precious stones: While semi-precious gemstones such as amethyst, opal, garnet, and topaz are more common and less durable than precious gemstones, certain types can still command a high price based on their quality, color, and geographic origin.

 Here’s a simple table illustrating the difference between precious and semi-precious gemstones:

-The structure of the stones comes from the natural chemistry owed to the trace elements (contaminants) provided by the source earth producing them.
-The anatomy of each stone is based on the following elements contributing to the gems’ chemical makeup over time.
-The table below illustrates some popular stones’ colors and compositions.
+The structure of the stones derives from the natural chemistry driven by trace elements (contaminants) provided by the source earth.
+The anatomy of each stone is based on the following elements contributing to the gem’s chemical makeup over time.
+The table below illustrates the colors and compositions of some popular stones.

 Categorization in the Modern Era